 House fire victim's blog paints picture of woman in love with family, her faith

-House fire victim's blog paints picture of woman in love with fa - WECT TV6-WECT.com:News, weather & sports Wilmington, NC It was a story written on Worshipful Living, Mandy Kelly's blog.
+House fire victim's blog paints picture of woman in love with fa - WDAM-TV 7-News, Weather, Sports-Hattiesburg, MS It was a story written on Worshipful Living, Mandy Kelly's blog.
 The story was called "Our Response When Disaster Strikes."

 Comments